msaari/relevanssi/readme.txt

 * John Calahan for extensive 4.0 beta testing.

 == Changelog ==
+= 4.13.3.1 =
+* Minor fix: The Bricks compatibility was broken.
+This version fixes it.

 = 4.13.3 =
 * New feature: You can now add a post type dropdown to search forms with the [searchform] shortcode with the parameter 'dropdown' set to 'post_type'.
 * New feature: Adds compatibility for Product GTIN (EAN, UPC, ISBN) for WooCommerce plugin.